 We live in an era of explosive progress in polymer and composite materials science and technology, as evidenced by the accelerating growth of the scientific literature, patent literature, and trade journal literature.
 Our technology assessment services help clients derive commercial value from this progress.
 It is most common for a client to request these services at an early stage of entry into a new technology area so that the recommendations resulting from the assessment can provide both high-level strategic guidance and detailed tactical guidance into the client’s exploration of a technology frontier.

 What is a Technology Assessment?

 A technology assessment project involves the identification of what is really important in vast amounts of information, the development of sound strategic and tactical recommendations, and the presentation of the findings both in writing and orally in a thorough, effective, and timely manner.
 The relevant scientific literature, patent literature, and trade journal literature are all studied carefully during most technology assessments.
 Depending on client needs and wishes, however, a technology assessment can instead be limited to just two or even one of these three general types of sources of information.

-Examples of past technology assessment topics include compatibilization of polymeric systems (polymers, blends, composites, and laminates), impact modification of polymeric systems, carbon nanotubes, nanoclays, nanocomposites, dendrimers, biopolymers (such as polyhydroxyalkanoates), oleochemicals, various textile technology areas, various polymer recycling technologies, plastics-to-fuel conversion technologies, and smart materials.
+Examples of past technology assessment topics include compatibilization of polymeric systems (polymers, blends, composites, and laminates), impact modification of polymeric systems, carbon nanotubes, nanoclays, nanoparticles, nanocomposites, dendrimers, biopolymers (such as polyhydroxyalkanoates), oleochemicals, various textile technology areas, various polymer recycling technologies, plastics-to-fuel conversion technologies, materials modeling and simulation, materials informatics, and smart materials.